causify-ai/tutorials/class_project_instructions/Projects/AutoKeras_Project_Description.md

-### Tech Description of AutoKeras
+**Description**

-AutoKeras is an open-source software library for automated machine learning (AutoML).
-It simplifies the process of model selection and hyperparameter tuning, enabling users to develop deep learning models with minimal effort.
-Key features include:
+AutoKeras is an open-source software library for automated machine learning (AutoML) that simplifies the process of building deep learning models.
+It provides a user-friendly interface for model selection and hyperparameter tuning, enabling users to focus on their data rather than the intricacies of model building.

+**Key Features:**
-- **Automatic Model Selection**: Automatically finds the best model architecture for your data.
+- **Neural Architecture Search:** Automatically finds the best neural network architecture for the given dataset.
-- **Hyperparameter Optimization**: Tunes hyperparameters to improve model performance.
+- **Hyperparameter Optimization:** Uses efficient search algorithms to optimize model parameters.
-- **User-Friendly Interface**: Simplified API for easy integration into existing workflows.
+- **Easy Integration:** Works seamlessly with TensorFlow and Keras, making it easy to build and deploy models.
-- **Support for Various Tasks**: Handles classification, regression, and image processing tasks.
+- **Support for Various Tasks:** Handles tasks such as image classification, text classification, and regression.

-### Project Blueprint

-#### Project 1: Predicting House Prices
-- **Difficulty**: 1 (Easy)
-- **Project Objective**: The goal is to predict house prices based on various features such as location, size, and amenities.
-Students will optimize the model to minimize prediction error.
-- **Dataset Suggestions**: Use a real estate dataset available on Kaggle that includes features like square footage, number of bedrooms, and neighborhood ratings.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download the dataset from Kaggle.
-2. **Feature Engineering**: Clean the dataset, handle missing values, and create new features (e.g., price per square foot).
-3. **Model Training**: Use AutoKeras to train multiple regression models on the dataset.
-4. **Use of the Tool**: Implement AutoKeras to automatically select the best model and tune hyperparameters.
-5. **Evaluation Metrics**: Use Mean Absolute Error (MAE) and R-squared for model evaluation.
-6. **Visualization**: Create visualizations to compare predicted vs. actual prices and analyze feature importance.

-**Bonus Ideas**: Compare the AutoKeras model with a traditional linear regression model as a baseline.

 ---

-#### Project 2: Sentiment Analysis on Movie Reviews
-- **Difficulty**: 2 (Medium)
-- **Project Objective**: The aim is to classify movie reviews as positive or negative based on textual content.
-Students will optimize the model to improve classification accuracy.
+### Project 1: Image Classification of Handwritten Digits (Difficulty: 1)

+**Project Objective:**
+Build a model that accurately classifies images of handwritten digits (0-9) from a dataset.
+The goal is to optimize accuracy while minimizing misclassifications.

+**Dataset Suggestions:**
-- **Dataset Suggestions**: Use a movie reviews dataset available on Kaggle or HuggingFace that includes labeled reviews and their sentiments.
+- Use the MNIST dataset available on Kaggle or directly from TensorFlow Datasets.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download the dataset from Kaggle or HuggingFace.
-2. **Feature Engineering**: Preprocess the text data (tokenization, stop-word removal, etc.) and create embeddings.
-3. **Model Training**: Use AutoKeras for text classification to train models on the processed review data.
+**Tasks:**
+- **Set Up AutoKeras Environment:** Install AutoKeras and necessary libraries.
+- **Load Dataset:** Import the MNIST dataset and preprocess the images (normalization, reshaping).
-4. **Use of the Tool**: Leverage AutoKeras to automate model selection and hyperparameter tuning for text classification.
+- **Model Training:** Utilize AutoKeras to automatically search for the best model architecture for digit classification.
-5. **Evaluation Metrics**: Use accuracy, precision, recall, and F1-score for model evaluation.
-6. **Visualization**: Create a confusion matrix and word clouds for positive and negative sentiments.

-**Bonus Ideas**: Extend the project by including a multi-class classification for different genres or topics of reviews.
+- **Evaluate Model Performance:** Assess the model using accuracy metrics and visualize confusion matrices.
+- **Fine-Tuning:** Experiment with different training epochs and batch sizes to optimize performance.

+**Bonus Ideas (Optional):**
+- Compare AutoKeras results with traditional CNN models built using Keras.
+- Implement data augmentation techniques to improve model robustness.

 ---

-#### Project 3: Anomaly Detection in Credit Card Transactions
-- **Difficulty**: 3 (Hard)
-- **Project Objective**: The goal is to detect fraudulent transactions in a dataset of credit card transactions.
-Students will optimize the model to improve detection rates while minimizing false positives.
+### Project 2: Predicting Housing Prices (Difficulty: 2)

+**Project Objective:**
+Develop a regression model to predict housing prices based on features such as size, location, and amenities.
+The goal is to minimize prediction error.

+**Dataset Suggestions:**
+- Use the California housing dataset available on Kaggle or from open government datasets.

+**Tasks:**
+- **Data Preparation:** Load the dataset, handle missing values, and perform feature engineering (e.g., encoding categorical variables).
+- **Model Selection:** Use AutoKeras to automatically identify the best regression model for predicting housing prices.
+- **Training and Validation:** Split the dataset into training and validation sets, and train the model using AutoKeras.
+- **Evaluate Performance:** Calculate metrics such as Mean Absolute Error (MAE) and R-squared to evaluate model performance.
+- **Feature Importance Analysis:** Analyze which features contributed most to the predictions.

+**Bonus Ideas (Optional):**
+- Implement a baseline linear regression model for comparison.
+- Explore the impact of adding more features or using polynomial regression.

+---

+### Project 3: Movie Genre Classification (Difficulty: 3)

+**Project Objective:**
+Create a multi-class classification model to predict movie genres based on plot summaries.
+The goal is to achieve high accuracy in genre classification.

+**Dataset Suggestions:**
-- **Dataset Suggestions**: Use a publicly available credit card transaction dataset from Kaggle that includes features like transaction amount, time, and user ID.
+- Use the MovieLens dataset or datasets from Kaggle that include movie plot summaries and genres.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download the dataset from Kaggle.
-2. **Feature Engineering**: Normalize the data, handle class imbalance (using techniques like SMOTE), and create features that capture transaction patterns.
-3. **Model Training**: Use AutoKeras to train models for anomaly detection, focusing on classification tasks.
+**Tasks:**
+- **Text Preprocessing:** Load the dataset and preprocess text data (tokenization, stop-word removal, and vectorization).
-4. **Use of the Tool**: Utilize AutoKeras to automatically identify the best model architecture for detecting anomalies.
+- **Model Building:** Leverage AutoKeras to automatically search for the best architecture for text classification.
-5. **Evaluation Metrics**: Use precision, recall, F1-score, and ROC-AUC for evaluating model performance.
-6. **Visualization**: Create visualizations to show the distribution of transactions and highlight detected anomalies.

-**Bonus Ideas**: Implement a comparison with traditional anomaly detection techniques (like Isolation Forest) to understand improvements in performance.
+- **Training Process:** Train the model on the plot summaries and evaluate it using cross-validation.
+- **Performance Metrics:** Use accuracy, F1-score, and confusion matrices to assess the model's performance.
+- **Model Interpretation:** Utilize techniques such as SHAP or LIME to interpret the model's predictions and understand feature importance.

+**Bonus Ideas (Optional):**
+- Experiment with ensemble methods or stack models to improve accuracy.
+- Create a web application to showcase the model's predictions on new movie summaries.

+---

-These projects will provide students with hands-on experience in various aspects of data science, from data collection to model evaluation, leveraging the capabilities of AutoKeras effectively.
+These projects will provide students with hands-on experience in using AutoKeras for a variety of machine learning tasks while reinforcing their understanding of essential data science concepts.